Convergence of Limited Communications Gradient Methods: Quantized Gradient Descent Methods

 \subsection{Fundamental Limit: What If There Are Constraints?}

-As we demonstrate now, the fundamental limit of the set $\mathcal{D}$ and the convergence results discussed in Section~\ref{subsec:FLPQ} do not generalize to the case when the problem~\eqref{main_problem} has constraints, i.e., when $\mathcal{X}$ is a proper subset of $\R^N$.
-Nevertheless, as discussed in Section~\ref{sec:BQ}, the iterates~\eqref{gradient_dir_quant} converge to the set of optimal points in the important case when $\mathcal{X}=\R_+^N$ using the quantization in Example~\ref{Example:grad_signs}.

-Figures~\ref{fig:QGM-ConCha-A} and~\ref{fig:QGM-ConCha-B} illustrate by simple examples the challenges in generalizing the unconstrained results from Section~\ref{subsec:FLPQ} to constrained problems.
-Both figures demonstrate scenarios where a single iteration of~\eqref{gradient_dir_quant} is taken from $\vec{x}$, $\vec{x}$ is in the middle of the figure and is marked with $\blacksquare$.
+We now show by simple examples why a $\theta$-cover $\mathcal{D}$ might not be a proper quantization for the problem class $\mathcal{F}_L(\mathcal{X})$ when the feasible set $\mathcal{X}$ is a proper subset of $\R^N$.
+These examples are illustrated in Fig.~\ref{fig:QGM-ConCha-A} and Fig.~\ref{fig:QGM-ConCha-B}.
+Both figures demonstrate scenarios where a single step of Iteration~\eqref{gradient_dir_quant} is taken from $\vec{x}$.
 In both figures $\mathcal{D}{=}\{\vec{d}_1,\vec{d}_2,\vec{d}_3\}$ is a $\theta$-cover with $\theta{=}\pi/3$.
 The feasible region is depicted by gray color.
 The curves depict the contours of the objective function $f$.
 The dotted lines depict the angle $\theta$.

-Figure~\ref{fig:QGM-ConCha-A} depicts a scenario where the iterates~\eqref{gradient_dir_quant} may have a non-optimal stationary point, even though $\mathcal{D}$ is a $\theta$-cover.
-The point $\vec{x}$ is a stationary point of~\eqref{gradient_dir_quant} since $-\vec{d}_1$ is orthogonal to the constraint.
-However, $\vec{x}$ is not the optimal solution of the Optimization Problem~\eqref{main_problem} as the gradient $\nabla f(\vec{x})$ is not orthogonal to the constraint.
+Fig.~\ref{fig:QGM-ConCha-A} depicts a scenario where Iteration~\eqref{gradient_dir_quant} may have a non-optimal stationary point, even though $\mathcal{D}$ is a $\theta$-cover.
+The point $\vec{x}$ is a stationary point since $-\vec{d}_1$ is orthogonal to the constraint.
+However, $\vec{x}$ is not an optimal solution of Problem~\eqref{main_problem}, since the gradient $\nabla f(\vec{x})$ is not orthogonal to the constraint.
 This example shows that the equivalence established in Theorem~\ref{prop:equivalenceBetweenPQandTC} does not generalize to the constrained case.
+Fig.~\ref{fig:QGM-ConCha-B} shows that the Iterates~\eqref{gradient_dir_quant} can go in the opposite direction of the optimal solution.
+The Iterate~\eqref{gradient_dir_quant} is a not a descent direction; hence, the objective function value is increasing.
+The optimal solution of Problem~\eqref{main_problem} and the Iterate~\eqref{gradient_dir_quant} are denoted by $\vec{x}^{\star}$ and $[\vec{x}-\gamma \vec{d}_1]_{\mathcal{X}}$, respectively.